ipolychr/content-mlops/docs/evidently_ai.md

 data_quality_test_suite
 ~~~

-#### Data Quality Test for Music Genre Classification
+#### Data Quality Test for Speech Emotion Recognition

 ![Data Quality Test Report](images/data_quality.png)

 #### Data Stability Tests

-To ensure the stability of data used in the music genre classification pipeline, integrating Evidently's Data Stability
+To ensure the stability of data used in the Speech Emotion Recognition pipeline, integrating Evidently's Data Stability
 Test Suite proves invaluable.
 By incorporating the DataStabilityTestPreset within a dedicated Test Suite, users can
 effectively assess the consistency of newly acquired data batches compared to previous ones.
 This preset facilitates the
 calculation of diverse dataset and feature statistics, enabling the detection of anomalies such as new categorical
 values, out-of-range values, or fluctuations in data volume.
 Leveraging a reference dataset, Evidently automatically
 generates test conditions, streamlining the evaluation process.
 Additionally, users have the flexibility to define
 custom conditions, tailoring stability checks to specific project needs.
 Ultimately, the Data Stability Test Suite acts
-as a proactive mechanism, ensuring the reliability and continuity of data inputs within the music genre classification
+as a proactive mechanism, ensuring the reliability and continuity of data inputs within the Speech Emotion Recognition
 pipeline.

 ~~~python